ericthehacker/magento2-configscopehints/README.md

 When used on Magento 2.1.3, the module can produce a false positive when viewing a website scope.
 If a given config value has been overridden at this website scope, any children store views which have "Use Website" set for the value will incorrectly show as being overridden.

 This is a known [core bug][MAGETWO-62648].

+### Non-standard Fieldset Renderers

+Store config groups which use non-standard fieldset renderers are currently ignored.
+Of the native store config fields, the following exhibit this trait.

+* Advanced -> Advanced -> Disable Modules Output
+* Sales -> Payment Methods

 [2.1.0]: https://github.com/ericthehacker/magento2-configscopehints/releases/tag/v2.1.0